Frequently Asked Questions

 In the end, that’s for you to judge, but in our view the course is not religious as such and certainly follows no particular religion.
 What it certainly does do is address the spirit in humanity and doesn’t shy away from including quotations from great religious leaders where these are relevant.
 It’s designed to be suitable for people of all faiths – and those who follow no particular faith – and over many years this has been found to be so.

-Your tutor presents material, and leads a discussion based on what arises.
+A tutor presents material, and leads a discussion based on what arises.
 Being practical rather than academic, the emphasis is on personal knowledge.
 Students are encouraged neither to accept nor to reject the ideas put forward, but to test them in practice for themselves, in the light of their own experience.

 In this way, for those who wish, the whole week between classes can become a learning opportunity.
 As the course continues, the most vivid and valuable part of the evening is often sharing what has been seen in daily life between individual sessions.